 Tie a few up with a bow for a cute and tasty little give-away treat.

 |Ribbon makes everything just that much more fun!|

-2. Dip each pretzel rod in the candy coating, letting excess coating drip off back into the container.
-Sprinkle with sprinkles, as desired.
+- Dip a pretzel rod in the candy coating, letting excess coating drip off back into the container.
+Sprinkle immediately with desired sprinkles.

-3. Place on waxed paper and let stand for coating to set up.
+- Place on waxed paper and let stand for white chocolate coating to set up.